Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 This isn’t cognitive dissonance.
 It’s adaptation.

 Gen Z isn’t in denial about AI displacement.
-They’re placing a bet: that their specific skills—the ones AI can’t replicate—will remain valuable.
+They’re placing a bet: that their specific skills, the ones AI can’t replicate, will remain valuable.
 They’re skeptical of institutions that promise job security (only 40% believe a four-year degree is worth the cost), but confident in their ability to pivot when those institutions fail.

-Why This Matters for Davos 2026
+Why This Matters Now

 The World Economic Forum’s “Investing in People” agenda assumes traditional solutions: reskilling programs, education reform, workforce development initiatives.
 Gen Z’s lived experience contradicts those assumptions.